Keith Newton (prelate): Anglican ministry

 From 1995 to 1998, Newton was Rural Dean of Brislington.
 From 1998 to 2001 he was area dean of the new deanery of Bristol South.

 On 7 March 2002, Newton was consecrated as an Anglican bishop by George Carey, the then Archbishop of Canterbury.
-Newton was subsequently Bishop of Richborough and a provincial episcopal visitor for the Province of Canterbury in 2002.
-He held this post until 31 December 2010.
+Newton was subsequently Bishop of Richborough and a provincial episcopal visitor for the Province of Canterbury.
+He held this post until 31 December 2010, when he left the Church of England.

 Ordination in the Catholic Church

 In 2008, Newton met officials of the Congregation for the Doctrine of the Faith to discuss the possibility of joining the Catholic Church.